 When I’m not meeting other people, I’m antiquing, traveling and reading!

-lwM: How did you first meet John and Lana?
+lwM: How did you first meet John?
 Seems to me like it's been a very happy partnership!

-DP: Someone referred me to them over 20 years ago!
+DP: Someone referred me to him over 20 years ago!
 Friendships that last that long are built on trust, respect, fun

 lwM: Agreed!
 Most people know John is a world class hand engraver, but he's also an accomplished painter.